 BITWISE AND the destination IP address with the Netmask.
 (Try it in the Bitwise AND Calculator.)

 Compare result with current Network Address, if it MATCHES the Network Address and MATCHES the Next Hop address the address lies on the local network - route direct to destination IP using, say, ARP (Address Resolution Protocol).

-If it MATCHES the Network Address but does NOT MATCH the Next Hop address - route to Next Hop using, say, ARP, In the above table only two entries satisfy this last test 127.0.0.1 the loopback address which is known to all systems and the default gateway.
+If it MATCHES the Network Address but does NOT MATCH the Next Hop address - route to Next Hop using, say, ARP if it's on the local network.
+In the above table only two entries satisfy this last test 127.0.0.1 the loopback address (an alternative IPv4 address for any host or PC) which is known to all systems and the default gateway.

 If result does NOT MATCH move to next routing table entry and repeat from step 1.

 The term BITWISE AND simply means ANDing of two equal length entities to create a third (result) entity, bitwise indicates this is done on a bit-by-bit basis.
 Thus, starting from bit 1 in both entities if the first entity AND the second entity bit are 1 then a 1 is placed in the corresponding bit of the result.
 In all other cases a 0 is placed in the result.
 The process is repeated for each bit until all the bits in the entities have been AND'd.
 The following illustrates bitwise ANDing using the first entry in our routing table above.

 Example 1: destination IP 192.168.0.3 is local (we bitwise AND the destination IP address and the entry NetMask and compare it with the Network Address):